top of page

 Working closely with our client, we assembled a development team comprised of Vermont technical experts.
 The hallmark of this community project is the local participation in all major aspects of development, include the sale of electricity to a local Vermont utility, Long-term financing for the project was provided from the project's owners and Vermont's Merchants Bank.

-In 2012, VERA assumed the role of project manager and owner's representative throughout the construction and commissioning process.
-In these efforts, we acted as liaison between the project owner, turbine supplier, balance of plant contractor, ISO-New England, as well as numerous engineering and transportation firms in order to minimize costs and ensure the project was completed efficiently on all fronts.
+In 2012, VERA assumed the role of owner's representative throughout the construction and commissioning process.
+In these efforts, we acted as liaison between the project owner, turbine supplier, balance of plant contractor, ISO-New England, as well as numerous engineering and transportation firms in order to minimize costs and ensure the project was completed efficiently on all fronts and on time.

 bottom of page